 Problem

-In SQL Server databases with actively running transactions, it is a common situation when more than one transaction tries to modify the same data simultaneously.
-In such instances, SQL Server deadlocks are often quite possible, which can be a real issue in terms of performance.
-This is because in the case of a deadlock, only the changes made by one of the transactions will be committed and all others will be rolled back.
+In SQL Server databases with actively running transactions, it is common for multiple transactions to try to modify the same data simultaneously.
+In such instances, SQL Server deadlocks are often possible, which can be a real issue in terms of performance.
+This is because, in the case of a deadlock, SQL Server commits only the changes from one of the transactions while all others roll back.

 In this article, we will discuss how to acquire an UPDATE lock by using the UPDLOCK table hint in order to avoid deadlocks.